p3o-wiki/p3o-wiki.github.io/src/routes/pages/equipment_rarities.md

 - Wooden
 - Silver
 - Golden
-- Jewel
+- Jewelled
-- Pink Jewel
+- Pink Jewelled
-##### Pink Jeweled can be found in Multiplayer Dungeons (ex.
+##### Pink Jewelled can be found in Multiplayer Dungeons (ex.
 Depths of Rage, Depths of Jealousy).

 ## [Equipment](./equipmenet.md) Tiers